-A long-ass rant inspired by a play about Turkish refugees that suddenly put life into perspective, again.
+The rant was inspired by a play about Turkish refugees.
+It put life into perspective, again.

 I’ve been here a while.
 I have adjusted, and my life is good.
 I was raised in a big city, and I know how to speak the language of the ‘civilized,’ uhm, man.
 I don’t think like a ‘civilized’ person, more like a peasant, but I know how to fake it.